-- GM2 gangliosidosis, GAN, CLN1 disease, Rett syndrome, SLC6A1 haploinsufficiency, SURF1-associated Leigh syndrome or SLC13A5 deficiency no longer meet the definition of a rare pediatric disease; - the BLA contains an active ingredient that has been previously approved in a BLA; - the BLA is not deemed eligible for priority review; - the BLA does not rely on clinical data derived from studies examining a pediatric population and dosages of the drug intended for that population (that is, if the BLA does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); or - the BLA is approved for a different adult indication than the rare pediatric disease for which TSHA-101, TSHA-120, TSHA-118, TSHA-102, TSHA-103, TSHA-104 or TSHA-105 are designated.
+- CLN1 disease, Rett syndrome, or SLC13A5 deficiency no longer meet the definition of a rare pediatric disease; - the BLA contains an active ingredient that has been previously approved in a BLA; - the BLA is not deemed eligible for priority review; - the BLA does not rely on clinical data derived from studies examining a pediatric population and dosages of the drug intended for that population (that is, if the BLA does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); or - the BLA is approved for a different adult indication than the rare pediatric disease for which TSHA-120, TSHA-118, TSHA-102 or TSHA-105 are designated.

 The authority for the FDA to award rare pediatric disease PRVs for drugs that have received rare pediatric disease designation prior to September 30, 2024 currently expires on September 30, 2026.
-If the BLA for TSHA-101, TSHA-102, TSHA-103, TSHA-104, TSHA-105, TSHA-118, TSHA-120 is not approved prior to September 30, 2026 for any reason, regardless of whether it meets the criteria for a rare pediatric disease PRV, it will not be eligible for a PRV.
+If the BLA for TSHA-102, TSHA-105, TSHA-118, TSHA-120 is not approved prior to September 30, 2026 for any reason, regardless of whether it meets the criteria for a rare pediatric disease PRV, it will not be eligible for a PRV.
 However, it is also possible the authority for FDA to award rare pediatric disease PRVs will be further extended through federal lawmaking.